kokeshita/kokeshita/README.md

 👋  <h4> Hi, I’m Jazmin! </h4>

-I am a Spanish Linguist from Argentina looking for opportunities to learn and build skills in the tech field in all things language related.
+I am a Spanish Linguist from Argentina living in California.
+I'm looking for opportunities to learn and build skills in the tech field in all things language related.

 📖
 I have completed courses in Data Science, NLP and I'm currently delving into the UX field with recent certifications in UX/UI Design and Conversation Design.